nyejon/flowershow_blog/content/blog/template-projects.md

 title: How to use git repositories as a template
 ---

-Templates are a quick way to bootstrap a repository for a new project and then keep it up to date with your best practices.
+Repository templates are a quick way to bootstrap a repository for a new project and then keep it up to date with your best practices.

 A good template allows you to:

-- update all sub projects easily
+- update all subprojects easily
 - get to production quickly
 - have a consistent development environment